Indahpura

+It is located at the North West of Johor Bahru and accessible to parts of Johor Bahru via the Second Link and North South Expressway.

 The township is developed by Asiatic Development Berhad of Genting group.
 The Kulai District and Land Office will be built there.
 Indahpura is located 30 km (30 mins) north-west from Johor Bahru and south-west of Kulai city.
 The township is located 10 km (10 mins) from Senai International Airport and AirCargo Hub.

 Indahpura is located in the Iskandar Malaysia corridor comprising the proposed Kulai District Police Headquarters, 150 acre of MSC Cyber City, Senai International Airport and AirCargo Hub, Senai Industrial Park, and Foon Yew High School (Kulai Campus).

 Golf courses such as Palm Resort Golf & Country Club, Palm Villa Golf & Country Club, and Orchard Golf & Country Club are within 10 km radius from Indahpura.